 “I stopped having sex with the God King on purpose,” she said, keeping her hair dark with some effort.
 “I knew it would get your attention.”

 In truth, she had simply stopped her little performances each night.
-Tridees’ reaction, however, proved what Bluefingers had told her--now, at least, the priests only listened, they did not watch.
+Tridees’ reaction, however, proved what Bluefingers had told her--she now knew for certain that the priests only listened, but did not watch.
 For that she could only bless her luck.

-They probably still didn’t know that she could communicate with Susebron, that she had taught him writing.
-She was extra careful to whisper when they spoke at nights, and had even taken to writing things herself, to keep up the charade.
+They might still be unaware that she could communicate with Susebron, that she had taught him writing.
+She was extra careful to whisper when they spoke, and had even taken to writing things herself, to keep up the charade.

 “You must produce an heir,” Tridees said.